 I have detailed above some of the initiatives they introduced in order to keep their head above water, including the drive to irradicate sub-standard hubs, the acquisition of rival sites, the transition to a multi-site presence, and the merger with Maven - all things I could wholeheartedly endorse, with few minor reservations.
 There were also some negatives which I didn't like, but which I could nonetheless accept.
 Some of the social elements on the site were curtailed, I think due to the time-pressure constraints on staff who had to administer them; these social elements were a distraction when their main task was obviously to concentrate on making the site as competitive as possible in internet search engines.
 Thus, the Q & A section came to an end, and so did some of the competitions, awards and some other trivial but nonetheless enjoyable features of the site which had existed when I first joined.
 In a manner of speaking, HubPages had become more streamlined.
 That was OK by me if it kept them in business.

 My disillusionment was almost complete.
 It was time to look elsewhere, to find a web space where I could design my own pages and lay them out exactly as I wished.
 The search led me to the Wix website builder.
-Wix had one very big disadvantage - it would cost me money to publish my very low profit articles.
-The huge advantage however, was a much greater range of design options, and almost total control over the design and appearance of the finished page.
+Wix had one very big disadvantage compared to HubPages - it would cost me money to publish my very low profit articles.
+The huge advantage for me however, was a much greater range of design options, and almost total control over the layout and appearance of the finished page.
 I made the move in late 2017.

-This is not the place for detail about Wix - this article is about HubPages.
-It was however, designed on the Wix website builder, and I mention it here because anyone who has read this far - even on a desktop - may feel that the layout is somewhat lacking in creative design, the very factor which has led to my move away from HubPages.
+This is not the place for any details about Wix - this article is about HubPages.
+This article was however, designed on the Wix website builder, and I mention it here because anyone who has read this far - even on a desktop - may feel that the layout is somewhat lacking in creative design, the very factor which I say has led to my move away from HubPages!
 That's fair enough - it's just a series of blocks of text.
-But this page is really just an essay about my HubPages experience without any need of much illustration, maps, graphs, videos, or opinion polls etc. Some of my other pages linked to in the header menu however, will hopefully amply demonstrate the design input which I craved, and which I felt I was losing at HubPages.
+But this page is really just an essay about my HubPages experience without any need of much illustration, maps, graphs, videos, or opinion polls etc. Some of my other pages linked to in the header menu will hopefully amply demonstrate the design input which I craved, and which I felt I was losing at HubPages.

 MY WRITING TODAY - ON HUBPAGES AND ON MY OWN SITES

 As for HubPages, after publishing 161 articles over the course of seven years, no new articles have been posted there in the past six months.
-But I do remain a member of HubPages and I may well publish there again - perhaps any oddball hubs which really do not belong on any of my own specialist sites may still find a home on HubPages, so my presence there will be retained.
+But I do remain a member of HubPages and I may well publish there again - perhaps that will become a home for any oddball hubs which do not have an obvious home on any of my own specialist sites.
+So my presence there will be retained.
 It's just in limbo at the moment.
 At the moment I have to concentrate on my new websites to get them up and running.
-Also, before I publish anything new at HubPages, I will have to find time to attend to all existing hubs - possibly removing some, whilst editing all the others one by one to fit in as best I can with HubPages' new design policy.
+Also, before I publish anything new at HubPages, I will have to find time to attend to all existing hubs - possibly removing some, whilst editing all the others one by one to fit in as best as I can with HubPages' new design policy.

 HUBPAGES SUMMARY - A GREAT PLACE TO START YOUR WRITING CAREER

 There are a multitude of reasons why one may decide to take up the challenge of creating a first ever web page.
 Most writers will be driven by a combination of factors, and the importance of these factors may change with time as personal ambitions change.
-My key reasons were probably to gain experience in web page publishing, with the hope at some stage in the future to earn money.
-As I became more experienced, perhaps the pleasure of simply creating something which hopefully is enjoyed by someone, became a greater, if more modest, motivation for me.
+My key reasons were initially to gain experience in web page publishing, with the hope at some stage in the future of earning money.
+As I became more experienced, perhaps the pleasure of simply creating something which hopefully is enjoyed by others, became a greater, if more modest, motivation for me.

 First as a novice you need to learn how to write, and that isn't so easy.
-Of course you do not have to be able to write well just to publish something on the internet, but anyone who wants to gain respect as a writer will need to do much better than that!
+Of course you do not have to be able to write well just to publish something on the internet, but anyone who wants to gain respect will need to do much better than that!
 Today there is a vast potential audience which writers can reach with their work, and thousands of outlets are prepared to publish it.
 Rewards for the elite can be great, but it follows that competition will be stiff.
 The most obvious way to stand out from the competition is to write well.
-But nobody writes well without practice.
-The best way to improve as a writer is to write and write and write some more until one gets a feel for what reads well.
+But nobody writes well without practice, so the best way to improve as a writer is to write and write and write some more until one gets a feel for what reads well.
 Where better to practice doing that than on a site like HubPages, where you can publish and receive criticism in a benign environment?
 HubPages allows a writer to try his or her hand at a multitude of different subjects and styles - important if one wants to be really successful, as few of us are fortunate enough to corner the market for one particular literary form.
 Most have to be prolific AND flexible.
-I know I'm making it sound like I'm some kind of expert; I'm not, but I'll tell you what - I have improved significantly since 2011!

 Despite all the misgivings about some of the policy changes which I experienced, I obviously wish the HubPages team and all their members well in the future.